Than-Soryapongs/spring-boot-zookeeper-kafka-microservice/README.md

 # Sample Room Booking Microservices

 This project is a Spring Boot microservices demo for a hotel room booking saga.
-It shows how booking, room inventory, payment, and notification services coordinate through Kafka events and MySQL persistence.
+It shows how booking, room inventory, and payment services coordinate through Kafka events and MySQL persistence.

 ## Purpose